 Until the Jews began returning to the Land of Israel in increasing numbers from the late 19th century, the area called Palestine was a God-forsaken backwash that was controlled by the Ottoman Empire.

 From 1880-1884, the Turkish government settled Muslim Circassians refugees in the Golan to ward off Bedouin robbers.
 Other settlers in the area included Sudanese, Algerians, Kurds.

 In 1878, an Ottoman law granted lands in Palestine to the Moslem refugees from Bosnia and Herzegovina in the Carmel region, in the Galilee, in the Plain of Sharon, and in Caesarea.
 The refugees were further attracted by 12-year tax exemptions and exemption from military service.

 The same colonization policy was also directed toward Moslem refugees from Russia - particularly from the Crimea and the Caucasus.
 They were Circassians and Turkmenians - leading to their settling in Abu Gosh, near Jerusalem, and in the Golan Heights.
 Refugees from Algeria and Egypt were also settled in Jaffa, Gaza, Jericho and the Golan.

 British Mandate: 1917-1947

-The Ottoman Turks’ census (1882) recorded only 141,000 Muslims in the Palestinian.
+The Ottoman Turk’ census (1882) recorded only 141,000 Muslims in Palestine.
 The British census in 1922 reported 650,000 Muslims.
 (Isn’t that a peculiarly sharp increase of population?)